opencredo/tornado-analytics/README.rst

 Set Per-user limit to more than 1.

-Provide service account and profile_id in settings.py

-# Authentication via Google

-provide details for secure authentication in settings.py:
+**Rename app_conf.yaml.example to app_conf.yaml**

+Then, use this file for configuration:

+* applicationSettings - these options are used for callbacks as well as server startup.
+For local development leave them as is.

+* googleAnalyticsApi - in your google developer console go to APIs & auth > credentials and create new service account.
+  Your profileId is your google analytics profile ID.

-* google_oauth settings value should contain key with your Client ID (create a new client ID application) and secret with Client secret
+* googleOAuth - key value should contain key with your Client ID (Client ID for native application) and secret - Client secret
-* allowed_domain settings value should contain whitelisted domain, leave it blank to allow all domains.
+* allowedDomain value should contain whitelisted domain, leave it blank ('') to allow all domains.

-# Details to query google API

-* SERVICE_ACCOUNT settings value should contain email address of your service account that you created and gave rights to access your analytics.
-* PROFILE_ID settings value contain your analytics profile ID to reduce query count.

 Start the server
 ================